Michael J. Betenbaugh

 - Green Energy (Biofuels Production)

-Professor Betenbaugh is also currently the lead PI of a newly awarded Industry-University Cooperative Research Center (IUCRC) funded by NSF and industrial sponsors.
-The Advanced Mammalian Biomanufacturing Innovation Center (AMBIC) is currently sponsored by 16 companies, including major biopharmaceutical manufacturers, contract manufacturers, and suppliers.
-Projects in the areas of upstream mammalian cell culture sponsored at Johns Hopkins include epigenomics, glycan analytics, reference cell line development, mathematical modeling, and mammalian cell metabolism.
-Additional academic participants include Clemson University, University of Delaware, and University of Massachusetts, Lowell.
-More information can be found at www.ambic.org.
+AMBIC is an Industry-University Cooperative Research Center (IUCRC) funded by NSF and 20 industrial and governmental sponsors, including major biopharmaceutical manufacturers, contract manufacturers, and suppliers.
+Projects in the areas of upstream mammalian cell culture sponsored at Johns Hopkins include epigenomics, glycan analytics, reference cell line development, mathematical modeling, mammalian cell metabolism, and media optimization.
+Additional academic participants include Clemson University; University of Delaware; University of Massachusetts, Lowell; and University of Maryland, College Park.